I Want to Believe

 I want to believe–that pain in childhood can be eased and healed with love

-I want to believe–that the Easter Bunny always delivers chocolate cream eggs filled with peanut butter
+I want to believe–that the Easter Bunny always delivers chocolate cream eggs filled with peanut butter and chocolate

 I want to believe–that what’s broken in teenagers can be fixed by growing up.